Snippet:

 How Fast Can You Really Hire an Engineer in India?

 Depending on the channel you use, hiring an engineer in India can take anywhere from 48 hours (via a hiring platform) to 10 weeks (via traditional recruiting).
-The biggest variable isn’t the talent network, but it’s the hiring channel.
+The biggest variable isn’t the talent network, but the hiring channel.

-Here’s the typical timelines:
+Here’s the typical timeline:

 - Traditional hiring (job boards + recruiter): 6–10 weeks.
 You manage inbound applications, do screening, coordinate interviews across time zones, and negotiate offers.
 Every step adds days.